 We track all the requirements for each Merit Badge.
-Merit Badge Counselors are then responsible for entering the data into Scoutbook on a daily basis.
-After Camp, each participant and unit leader will receive a letter stating completitions while at Camp Kenya.
-The Deadline for requirement hand- ins from Scouts is 1600 on Friday, January 3, so we have the human resources to enter all the data.
+Merit Badge Counselors are then responsible for entering the data into Scoutbook daily.
+After Camp, each participant and unit leader will receive a letter stating competitions while at Camp Kenya.
+The Deadline for requirement hand-ins from Scouts is 1600 on Friday, January 3, so we have the human resources to enter all the data.